Fonta1n3/nostrnode/README.md

 - Incorporating our own private nostr relay which should make it faster, easier, and more private/secure.
 - Try `py-script` to make it work via localhost as a pwa?
 - Add Join Market and maybe lightning http functionality.
+- An Android wallet that works like this.